 The contract for a project could take the form of an email or series of emails in which key details are agreed; it doesn’t have to be on paper, or even very formal.
 But you do need to have things pinned down; an agreement over the telephone or even in person won’t do, and you can’t refer back to it reliably.

 Does the client fail to send the work on time, without warning or explanation?

 If so, don’t feel you have to accommodate this.
 You may choose to, of course – it’s not unusual for projects to run late, and being adaptable can work in your favour – but don’t be bullied into working to their schedule if they show no respect for yours.

 A sense that the project, for whatever reason, is not right for you

 Learn to trust your instincts – they are very often right.

 It can take time to learn when to say no, and even after years as a freelance editor, it’s still possible to get it wrong sometimes.
 What factors would make you turn a project down?

-Posted by Liz Jones, SfEP marketing and PR director.
+Posted by Liz Jones, The former CIEP (then SfEP) marketing and PR director.

-Proofread by SfEP provisional intermediate member Gary Blogg.
+Proofread by CIEP provisional intermediate member Gary Blogg.

 The views expressed here do not necessarily reflect those of the CIEP.